Hghrv/GDPR-Obfuscator/README.md

           pytest

-All unit-tests were succesful, hence ensuring reliability and accuracy of all the different created modules:
+All unit-tests were succesful, hence ensuring reliability and accuracy of all the different created modules.
+The screenshot below shows the Pytest results of all 30 tests passed in 21.36s:

 ![Current Pytest results](pytest_results.png)